mattpe/hyte-web-dev/09-validation.md

     ```

-1. Test the error handler by sending invalid requests to the API, for example:
+1. Finally, test the error handler by sending different kind of invalid requests to the API, for example:
    - `POST /api/users` with an empty request body
+   - `POST /api/users` with invalid email address/username/password
    - `POST /api/entries` with an empty request body
-   - `POST /api/entries` with invalid field values
+   - `POST /api/entries` with some invalid field values

 ---